(Updated February 10th 2014)

 There continute to be uncertainties in the approved plan which staff have informed the CRD’s core area liquid waste management committee (CALWMC) will need to be revised.
 The public has been informed that there will be Federal and Provincial contributions to the plan but there has been no public information on the legal agreements for this cost sharing and at this date the signing of this agreement still lacks Federal approval.

 It is expected that the current cost estimate of the plan of $783 Million capital costs and on going $14.5 Million operating costs, which were “Class C” estimates (which means +/- 25%) will be exceeded as is the norm for mega projects of this type.
-There is an assumption that there will be $5 Million in resource recovery revenue in the annual operating costs but this is hypothetical.
+There was an assumption that there would be $5 Million in resource recovery revenue in the annual operating costs.
+This was hypothetical.

-On March 27th the CRD Board gave second reading to a loan authorisation by-law (#3887) for the borrowing of $100 Million to cover approved budgeted costs for the immediate future.
-On April 10th the CRD had another by-law (#3888) that will enable temporary borrowing of the $100 Million since the Municipal Finance Authority funding will not be available until the fall of 2013.
-Both Bylaw #3888 and #3887 were approved by the Board on April 10th.
+On March 27th 2013 the CRD Board gave second reading to a loan authorisation by-law (#3887) for the borrowing of $100 Million to cover approved budgeted costs for the immediate future.
+On April 10th 2013 the CRD had another by-law (#3888) that will enable temporary borrowing of the $100 Million since the Municipal Finance Authority funding was not available until the fall of 2013.
+Both Bylaw #3888 and #3887 were approved by the Board on April 10th 2013.